Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: An Abridged History of Quantum Intermediate Representations

 Throughout the article, we assume the reader to be familiar with the basics of quantum computing and quantum circuits.
 We refer the reader to the literature~\cite{nielsenQuantumComputationQuantum2010} for an in-depth introduction.

-\section{An Abridged History of \\Quantum Intermediate Representations}
+\section{An Abridged History of Quantum Intermediate Representations}

 First, this section briefly reviews the history of quantum intermediate representations and how quantum computations are typically represented.
-While certainly not exhaustive, these recollections provide a starting point for understanding the different approaches to quantum intermediate representations.
+While certainly not exhaustive, these recollections provide a starting point for understanding the different approaches.

-\subsection{OpenQASM 2: Quantum Computation $\approx$ Quantum Circuit}
+\subsection{OpenQASM 2: \\Quantum Computation $\approx$ Quantum Circuit}

-The \emph{Open Quantum Assembly}~(OpenQASM) is the language initially proposed in version~2 by IBM in 2017~\cite{crossOpenQuantumAssembly2017} to describe quantum experiments to be executed on their publicly available quantum computers.
+The \emph{Open Quantum Assembly}~(OpenQASM) language was initially proposed in version~2 by IBM in 2017~\cite{crossOpenQuantumAssembly2017} to describe quantum experiments to be executed on their publicly available quantum computers.
 It is a low-level language that describes quantum computations in a straightforward manner, \ie, as an enumeration of quantum instructions.
 Additionally, it supports measurements, resets, (limited) feedback, and gate subroutines.
-Since its inception, OpenQASM has been widely adopted throughout the quantum computing community and is heavily used as an exchange format for quantum circuits.
+Since its inception, OpenQASM has been widely adopted throughout the quantum computing community and is heavily used as a text-based exchange format for quantum circuits.